Equal opportunities at work

 ClubEco is a think tank, formed in November 2019, at the initiative of several staff of the Centre.
 It brings together

-a representative of each team at the Centre, who together define actions to be taken to limit the impact of our
+a representative of each team at the Centre and collectively proposes actions to be taken to limit the impact of our

-research activity on the environment (waste sorting, daily and mission travel, food, etc.).
+research activity on the environment (waste sorting/recycling, commuting and travelling to meetings, food, etc.).

 Our Centre is a member of the Labos1.5 collective, which aims to evaluate the impact of French research labs on

 the environment.
-For this purpose, each year, we will calculate the Centre's greenhouse gas emissions.
+For this purpose, every year, we will calculate the Centre's greenhouse gas emissions.

 Our main actions: